New Update!

 Starbucks

 For an example of a good BOF email campaign, you don’t need to look further than Starbucks.
-Starbucks sends out highly personalized emails to people who sign up to their newsletter, which begins with a personal welcome email shown below.
-The email promises insider goodies such as promotions and offers for purchases at Startbucks cafes.
+Starbucks sends out highly personalized emails to people who sign up to their newsletter.
+See the welcome email below.
+Take note that it promises insider goodies such as promotions and offers for purchases at Startbucks cafes.

 Marc O’Polo